 Lawmakers examine mental illness petitions ahead of special session

 During the July special session, which will be focused on public safety, lawmakers are expected to debate whether to expand the list of people who can file a petition to initiate involuntary treatment.
-As currently written, the law delineates who can petition for an individual to be compelled to participate in outpatient treatment services, or OAT for short.
+As currently written, the law delineates who can petition for an individual to be compelled to participate in assisted outpatient treatment, or AOT for short.

 Members of the Legislature's interim Courts, Corrections and Justice Committee received a copy of the governor's draft bill Wednesday and are scheduled for a Thursday briefing from staffers in the Governor's Office on "possible special session legislation."

-Rep. Christine Chandler, a Los Alamos Democrat who chairs the committee, said the existing OAT law was enacted around 2016.
+Rep. Christine Chandler, a Los Alamos Democrat who chairs the committee, said the existing AOT law was enacted around 2016.

 "It gives local governments, primarily, the authority to create programs, working with the courts, that would make certain treatment plans mandatory," she said, adding only one of the state's 33 counties — Doña Ana — has such a program in New Mexico.